 They concluded that the aqueous extract of black cumin seed exhibited an inhibitory effect against candidiasis, and that the traditional use of the plant in fungal infections was valid.

-In 2005, in the Pakistan Journal of Medical Science, a paper was published about the antibacterial and antifungal effects of black seed when tested against standard and hospital strains of Candida albicans, coagulase-positive Staphylococcus aureus (CPSA) and Pseudomonas aeruginosa.
+In 2005, in the Pakistan Journal of Medical Science, a paper was published about the antibacterial and antifungal effects of black seed when tested against a standard and hospital strains of Candida albicans, coagulase-positive Staphylococcus aureus (CPSA) and Pseudomonas aeruginosa.

-They were also investigated and compared with standard drugs, clotrimazole (an anti-fungal ointment used to topically treat vaginal candidiasis and candida of the scrotum and anus.), cloxacillin (a semi synthetic antibiotic in the same class as penicillin.) and gentamicin (an antibiotic.) respectively.
+They were also investigated and compared with standard drugs, clotrimazole (an anti-fungal ointment used to topically treat vaginal candidiasis and candida of the scrotum and anus.), cloxacillin (a semi-synthetic antibiotic in the same class as penicillin.) and gentamicin (an antibiotic.) respectively.

-The results confirmed other studies that demonstrated the antimicrobial activity of black seed extracts against a broad range of microbes and especially on multiple antibiotic resistant bacteria.
+The results confirmed other studies that demonstrated the antimicrobial activity of black seed extracts against a broad range of microbes and especially on multiple antibiotic-resistant bacteria.

 In 2002 at the Gifu University, Japan, studies concluded that black seed may be of significant value to sufferers of type 2 Diabetes.